RyGoy/My-Accountant-Broker-Bot/README.md

 >$ ifconfig

 Ubuntu will tell you how to install this as it should not be installed yet.
-It's best practices to update Linux before adding new programs.
+It's best practice to update Linux before adding new programs.

 >$ sudo apt-get update && sudo apt-get upgrade -y

-After installing net-tools you should be able to use `ifconfig` and you should see the connection you've establised to the network, I found this example below.
+After installing net-tools you should be able to use `ifconfig` and you should see the connection you've established to the network, I found this example below.

 ![Pasted image 20221006161704](https://user-images.githubusercontent.com/94795740/194462313-ef5138b5-afcf-4ca9-92ac-08e425383f2d.png)